 Utah

-There is no Utah sales tax on gold, silver or other precious metals.
-The state also offers a nonrefundable credit against your Utah state tax if you report capital gains tax on your federal income tax return for U.S.-issues gold and silver coins.
+No state sales tax on gold, silver, or other precious metals.
+Utah also offers a nonrefundable credit against state tax if you report capital gains on your federal return for U.S.-issued gold and silver coins.

 Vermont

-Vermont does have a sales tax on gold and silver products.
-The sales tax rate is 6%.
+Vermont charges 6% sales tax on gold and silver products.

 Virginia